JuliaKendo/ton_docker/README.md

 ## Build

  To build an image run: `docker build . -t ton-local [ optional --build-arg ]`
  Where *ton-local* would be an image name.

- For arch supported *arm64/v8* run `docker build --platform=linux/arm64 . -t ton-local`
+For supported *arm64/v8* run `docker build --platform=linux/arm64 . -t ton-local`

  Or run `docker compose build`